microsoft/DMF/Dmf/Framework/Modules.Core/Dmf_BufferPool.md

 ##### Remarks

-* Complex race conditions between this callback, the enumerator and other Methods are properly handled.
+* The Client owns the buffer in this callback.
+From this callback the client may re-insert this buffer back into the this DMF_BufferPool module instance or any other instance.

 -----------------------------------------------------------------------------------------------------------------------------------